Consider this next time you snap into that juicy carrot: originally, people weren’t growing carrots to eat – they grew them as medicine.

 Here are a few recipes to help you utilize your carrot harvest.
 After tasting these delicious recipes you might decide to grow quite the crop of carrots yourself.

-So if you love bacon then why not wrap it around a vegetable and call it healthy, right?
+Just typing the word maple glazed bacon carrots is making my mouth water.
+I’m seriously considering making these with dinner tonight.
+If you love bacon, why not wrap it around a vegetable and call it healthy, right?
 Anything with bacon is bound to be delicious.

-If you are sick of plain old fries and trying to take a healthier path then why not try these carrot fries?
-I’m seriously considering this recipe too.
-Because I don’t really like sweet potatoes but can’t always justify eating plain old French fries.
+If you are sick of plain old fries and trying to take a healthier path then why not try carrot fries?

-This may not sound commonplace at first but once you taste it, you just might decide you like different.
+Carrot salad may sound strange at first but once you taste it, you just might decide you like different.
 If you love the sweetness of carrots and raisins then you will probably drool over this side dish.

-Well, there you have it for today, guys.
+Well, there you have it.
 I hope after reading this piece you will feel equipped and ready to try your hand at raising carrots.
+Let us know how it goes!